Mawnan Park (formerly known as Mawnan Junior Playing Field)

-The Mawnan Junior Playing Field is located on Carwinion Road, next to Mawnan Bowling Club.
+The Mawnan Junior Playing Field, now renamed Mawnan Park, is located on Carwinion Road, next to Mawnan Bowling Club.
 You can access it by footpaths from Shute Hill, Carwinion Road and Grove Hill.
 There is a small selection of play equipment including a roundabout, two swings, trim trail and climbing fort.
 Please note that dogs are not allowed in the playing field area.

 Reporting Issues